ackrep-org/ackrep_data/README.md

 operation of this process, some metadata and some other components are also managed in this repo.
 Alltogether there are the following entities:

-- problem-class
+- problem class
     - e.g. Trajectory Planning for Mechanical Systems
-- problem-specification
+- problem specification
     - e.g. Swingup control for the Acrobot with specific parameters
-- problem-solution
+- problem solution
     - e.g. Invocation of an allgorithm which calculates a swingup trajectory for the acrobot
-- method
+- method package
     - e.g. A collection of functions which together implement an algorithm to calculate state space transitions for dynamical systems
 - docs